septicalls/clox/README.md

 # clox

-My implementation of clox as described by Robert Nystrom in [crafting interpreters](https://craftinginterpreters.com/contents.html).crafting interpreters.
+My implementation of clox as described by Robert Nystrom in [crafting interpreters](https://craftinginterpreters.com/contents.html).

 ## Challenges
 - [x] Devised an efficient method for encoding line information.